 highlights of operations

 Chevron has operations in China through our subsidiaries Unocal East China Sea, Ltd., and Chevron China Energy Company.
 The range of businesses includes petroleum and natural gas exploration and production and fuels and lubricants marketing.
 In addition, we contribute to the development of people and technology.

 Our Caltex® brand has become an established marketer of gasoline and lubricant products in China.

 Our joint venture Chevron Phillips Chemical Company LLC (CPChem) and its affiliates hold an interest in a facility in Jinshanwei, near Shanghai.

 We support social and educational programs in the communities where we work.

 exploration and production

-In January 2016, Chevron announced first gas from the Chuandongbei Project in the onshore Sichuan Basin.
+In 2016, Chevron announced first gas from the Chuandongbei Project in the onshore Sichuan Basin.
 Chevron is the operator and has a 49 percent interest in the project, which covers more than 300 square miles (800 sq km) in Sichuan province and the Chongqing municipality.
-Production began at the Xuanhan Gas Plant with gas supplied from the Luojiazhai natural gas field.
 The plant has three gas processing trains with a design outlet capacity of 258 million cubic feet per day.
-Total daily production in 2016 averaged 111 million cubic feet of natural gas (51 million net).
+Total daily production in 2017 averaged 177 million cubic feet of natural gas (81 million net).

 In the South China Sea, the company has a 32.7 percent working interest in offshore Block 16/19, with six crude oil fields located in the Pearl River Mouth Basin.

-In Bohai Bay, the company holds a 16.2 percent nonoperated working interest in Block 11/19 and a 24.5 percent working interest in the QHD 32-6 Block.
+In Bohai Bay, the company holds a 16.2 percent nonoperated working interest in Block 11/19 and a 24.5 percent working interest in Block QHD 32-6.
 The latter was the first development operated by China National Offshore Oil Corporation (CNOOC) that involved foreign participation.

 marketing and retail

 Chevron Global Aviation is one of the jet fuel suppliers at Hong Kong International Airport.
 We also sell jet fuel to airlines that use Macau International Airport.

 Chevron Phillips Chemical Company is 50 percent owned by Chevron.